Opportunities

 Literature Wales Opportunities

-Full time (37 hours per week), 10-month fixed-term contract (adoption leave).
+12-month fixed term contract, full time (37 hours per week).
 To start as soon as possible.

 Work Opportunities